-This was a promotion by a supermarket, heard recently in a TV ad break.
+This blog’s title was a promotion by a supermarket, heard in a TV ad break.
 With a great deal encapsulated in very few words, it’s a cynical bit of mind-bending although there was a time I wouldn’t have realised; that’s the art of the media advertisers whose brainwashing expertise is relied upon to normalise practices that, by rights, should make us retch.
 Let’s take a closer look.

 Well what else would we expect?
 Any phrase that seeks to make a virtue out of what we all have been schooled to regard as ‘normal’ and ‘natural’, tends to make me curious.
 We see it used about so many different species; ‘grass fed beef’, ‘corn fed chicken’, ‘pasture raised’ this, and ‘free range’ that.
 The cynic in me decided to look further, quite frankly not because I have the slightest interest in how this affects the ‘nutritional quality’ of the resultant corpses (although there’s a lot of self-serving stuff online about this very thing), but rather because I was curious to know more about the truth behind the propaganda, driven by an industry that is working extra hard to prevent consumers realising exactly what it is that they do to fulfil their demands.

 Apparently there is (surprise, surprise) very little regulation regarding the term ‘grass-fed’ and the vast majority of our UK ruminant victims whose natural diet would be grass, are ‘finished’ on a diet of grain.
 ‘Finishing’ is yet another euphemism used by the industry.
 It sounds so cosy, a mere technicality, doesn’t it?
 ‘Finishing’ relates to the 80 to 90 days immediately prior to the slaughterhouse ordeal that we inflict on every victim, and it’s done for the purpose of fattening our victims in order to get a ‘good conformation of carcass and a favourable price’.